SkoolNotes/Taproot/2020BIO101/KBhBIO101Evolution.md

 - Metabolism Evolution

 The Miller-Agieri experiment: fundamental earth molecule + heats and pressure => kabamm amino acids and DNA and other organic molecules.

+## Common Ancestry
+All life on earth is related by descent from a universal ancestor.

+There is a certain ancestor LUCA — which is the Last Universal Common